 An early pioneer of mediation and alternative dispute resolution and mentored by the late Sir Laurence Street, he has promoted its benefits both here in Australia and overseas.
 Tom is accredited internationally in India, PNG, Hong Kong and NZ and has promoted mediation across Vietnam in recent years.
 In 2019 he was honored to receive the Australasian Mediator of the Year award.

-Tom has been fortunate to have enormous support from his parents and his loving wife Janet and three children, Louisa, Katherine and William.
-This, along with the great support from many friends and colleagues across the country has played a major role in shaping him every step of the way.
+Tom has been fortunate to have enormous support from his parents and his loving wife Janet and three children.
+This along with the great support from many friends and colleagues across the country has played a major role in shaping him every step of the way.

 Tom was always a happy child, able to keep up a positive disposition, despite the many home pressures and stresses of day to day life.
 His father was a successful Sydney artist and Tom played a major role in the management and promotion of the cottage industry which contributed to helping pay the prohibitive school fees.
 The early exposure to the arts and artistic endeavour provided a strong and enduring legacy.
 Finally, in 1976 whilst at sea in the Pacific Ocean with the Navy he wrote his first poem and found a way to express his own artistic creativity.

 Life is a Dance is his second book of poems and incorporates his first book Storm Clouds and Silver Linings-My Journey which was launched in 2018 and had its third re-print, due to its success.